NeuroTechX/ntx_slack_archive/introductions.md

  >Hi My name is Prasanna, Im a PhD Candidate.
 I have a Computer Engineering background and a strong background in Software Engineering.
 I have a strong interest in integrating BCI with Intelligent systems to bring in the Human in the Loop aspect.
 Presently in Grenoble, France, but will be in San Antonio, TX shortly..
 A Big Texas Hi to everyone!

+11/7/2017 6:06 PM

+ **yrenard** :

+ >Hi prasanna.utsa and welcome, what lab are you working for in Grenoble ?